Section 3: Choosing Your Social Media Platform And Setting Up

 6. Upload Your Contacts – Who Knows Who They Know

 By importing your email contacts from Gmail or Outlook, as well as phonebook contacts, into your social networks to see how many connections you’re missing.
-Linkedin, Instagram, Facebook, and Twitter all allow you to import a limited number of contacts for free.
+Linkedin, Instagram, Facebook, and Twitter allow you to import a limited number of contacts for free.

 Your professional reputation is reflected in your personal brand.